 - Inheriting this condition (it can run in families)

-While having bags or shadows under your eyes may not look especially attractive, it is usually harmless.
+While having bags or shadows under your eyes may give the appearance of fatigue, it is usually harmless.
 However, if swelling of the eye area is painful, itchy, red or does not go away, see your ophthalmologist.

 What Can You Do for Under-Eye Bags?